We’ve all been there. Eyes bigger than our stomachs.

 Reheating naan bread in the air fryer

-- Set your air fryer 400°F
+- Set your air fryer to 400°F / 200°C

 - Place the naan in the air fryer and heat for 3-4 minutes.

-- Brush the naan lightly with butter before serving,
+- Brush the naan lightly with butter before serving.

 The naan doesn’t need long in the air fryer because the heat is so strong.

 For best results, spread the naan out as much as possible in the air fryer and avoid too many overlaps.
+If the air fryer is overcrowded, the air won’t be able to circulate efficiently and the naan bread will suffer.

 Note: this method isn’t great for stale naan.
 The air fryer is just too drying!

-Bonus method: reheating naan bread on an open flame
+Reheating naan bread on an open flame

 Do not set the naan down over the flame and walk off – this will end in disaster!

-Avoid reheating your naan in the toaster
+Avoid reheating naan bread in a toaster

-I’ve seen a few sources online suggesting that sticking a piece of naan in the toaster is a great way to reheat it.
+I saw a few sources online suggesting that sticking a piece of naan in the toaster is a great way to reheat it.

 Well, I tried it and it’s a terrible, terrible thing to do.
 (On par with telling an Italian how to cook spaghetti).
+The naan was super dry because there was no way to create the steam needed to rehydrate it.

 How to store naan bread